 Remembrance – Brigadier Pratap Dattatraya Joshi (6.3.1932 - 22.9.2008)

-The 6th of March was the birthday of my late father-in-law Brigadier Pratap Dattatraya Joshi who we affectionately called “Daddy”.
+Tomorrow is the 22nd of September 2019 – the 11th death anniversary of my late father-in-law Brigadier Pratap Dattatraya Joshi who we affectionately called “Daddy”.

 How time flies...!!!

-He passed away to his heavenly abode in the early hours of 22nd of September 2008.
+He passed away in the early hours of 22 September 2008.

-Lest we forget him – on this day – the 6th of March 2018 – which would have been his 86th birthday – let me sound the “Last Post” once again.
+Lest we forget him – on this day – his 11th death anniversary – let me sound the “Last Post” once again.